 To educate: Many people do not appreciate how important our sanctuary is.
 The stewards program asks you to be a volunteer to help educate people about the importance of our tiny piece of the world to the shorebirds that visit.
 This is not an enforcement effort, but an educational effort.

 The Seabrook Island Birders Shorebird Stewards Program asks you to volunteer for two-hour shifts, signing up for as many or as few as your schedule allows.
 You will use an online sign up to pick and choose the times you want to give.
 Ideally, at least two people will be working together for each shift.
 Please honor your commitment to the times you choose.
 Be friendly and open.
 Encourage people to approach you with questions but limit your answers to the depth of their curiosity.

 The Seabrook Island Birders Stewards Program’s Commitment to You

 Prior to accepting a commitment of your time, we, in cooperation with Audubon South Carolina, will train you.
 You will learn key ways to interact with the public.
 We will provide educational material to enhance your understanding of the birds and you will have a professional spotting scope (on hold due to Covid restrictions) provided by SCDNR to show folks these miraculous birds.
 You can use these tools to help educate our friends and neighbors as to how to interact with the birds while on the beach.
 You will also be provided a station containing a chair, an umbrella, some signs for people to read, and some information to share.
 You will be kept informed as to what birds are currently on the Island and, if known, where they are from.

-The 2021 Seabrook Island Birders Steward Program Training session will be a Zoom meeting with Nolan Schillerstrom from Audubon South Carolina on Friday, February 26, at 1:00 – 3:30 pm.
+The 2022 Seabrook Island Birders Steward Program Training session will be a Zoom meeting with Nolan Schillerstrom and Allysia Zebrowski from Audubon South Carolina on Saturday, February 19, at 9:00 – 12:00 pm.
 If you wish to join as a steward or just want more information, email us at email@example.com.